Topic Entity Framework

 Track mention rate, entity presence, and visibility over time — with data you can actually trust.

-And to know that, you need reliable data.
+You need reliable data.
 Not a handful of prompts and a screenshot.
 A structured sampling approach with enough queries and runs to see patterns — and a mention rate score you can compare over time.

 The goal isn’t a perfect score.
 The goal is a number that moves in the right direction.
-That means you set a baseline, you make changes, you measure again, and you use the delta to understand what’s working and what isn’t.

 What this stage covers

-• Mention rate tracking
+Mention rate tracking

 How often your brand appears across structured AI query sampling — the core metric for AI visibility.
 Trackable, comparable, and benchmarkable over time.

-• Entity presence
+Entity presence

 Whether AI systems are correctly associating your brand with the right topics, expertise areas, and entities — not just whether you appear, but how you appear.

-• Visibility benchmarking
+Visibility benchmarking

-• Structured sampling
+Structured sampling

 Using the Signals Over Noise method — persona modeling, entity-based query sets, defined sample sizes — to get data you can actually trust and act on.